-I worried about my daughter Grace, at the time just 8 years old, would be traumatized by my absence while working in traveling carnivals and hitchhiking across the country for a year.
+I worried about my daughter Grace, at the time just 8 years old, would be traumatized by my absence while working with suppliers inn traveling carnivals and hitchhiking across the country for a year.

 That concern was well founded, carnivals and hitchhiking can be dangerous and separation is reality.
 We had weeks when there were nightly calls but others when calls were less frequent.
 I wrote one story about her calling me from her secret hiding place in a tree outside her home near Chicago.